Best Butyrate Supplement

 • No international shipping

-Remember what we said about underdosing of butyrate among supplemental sources?
+Remember what we said about the underdosing of butyrate among supplemental sources?
 You don't have to worry about that with BodyBio Calcium Magnesium Butyrate.
 Because the body needs up to 10,000mg of butyrate per day, and the average American doesn't consume enough fiber to produce sufficient butyric acid on their own, then we can conclude that BodyBio's 1.2g dose (validated via third-party testing) can go a long way toward making up for the deficiency.
 On our list, only Return Healthy's Double Butyrate contains more of the active ingredient (1,680mg of butyrate plus 200mg of tributyrin); Gundry MD and Peak Performance hover at around one-third of BodyBio’s dose.

 BodyBio Calcium Magnesium Butyrate also delivers fair amounts of its other two stated ingredients: 160mg of calcium and 80mg of magnesium.
 In terms of daily values, it contains 16% and 20% of the respective minerals.
 While people with severe calcium and magnesium deficiencies may need higher doses (most adults need around 1,000mg of the former and 400mg of the latter), the amounts found in BodyBio are likely sufficient for most users who need a boost in their daily intake.
 (For comparison's sake, the quantities are about equal to, if not more than, the amounts you typically find in popular multivitamins.)